-The frame-like structure of the Transmission line tower presents a low degree of view obstruction as a result of it not being a solid structure, and allows for blending with background colour/patterns of most landscapes.
-With the use of the CRS towers, the degree of view obstruction will be further reduced as these towers are less steel-intensive.
-Shortly after erection, once natural weathering of the steel frame has occurred, the towers are typically marginally shiny and reflective.
+The frame-like structure of the transmission line tower presents a low degree of view obstruction as a result of it not being a solid structure, and allows for blending with background colour/patterns of most landscapes.

 Water Resources

 The construction of towers may interfere with the natural drainage systems and modify flow of surface water, and these changes can contribute to soil erosion, flooding, channel modification, downstream scouring and sedimentation in streams and other drainage channels.